juji-io/datalevin/README.md

 * Attributes have internal integer ids, and attribute names have a length limitation: an attribute name cannot be more than 511 bytes long, due to LMDB key size limit.

 * Handles schema migrations with `swap-attr` function.
-It only allows safe migration that does not alter existing data (e.g. one to many cardinaity, unique to non-unique, index to non-index and vice vesa), and refuses unsafe schema changes (e.g. many to one cardinality, non-unique to unique, value type changes) that are inconsistent with existing data.
+It allows safe migration that does not alter existing data (e.g. one to many cardinaity, unique to non-unique, index to non-index and vice vesa), and refuses unsafe schema changes (e.g. many to one cardinality, non-unique to unique, value type changes) that are inconsistent with existing data.

 * Datalevin currently only supports Clojure on JVM, but adding support for other Clojure-hosting runtimes is possible in the future, since bindings for LMDB exist in almost all major languages and available on most platforms.